Polesskoe offensive

 A Kampfgruppe of the 5th SS-Panzer-Division Wiking under SS-Obersturmführer Karl Nicolussi-Leck, which consisted of 17 panthers and a bergepanther, along with an infantry battalion from SS-Panzergrenadier-Regiment Germania, set out to save Kovel.
 After sustaining several losses, 7 panthers reached the Kovel defenders.
-On the 4th of April, more reinforcements arrived, breaking the encirclement.
-Thanks to these reinforcements, the Kovel Garrison was de-blockaded by the German relief forces on the 5th of April, with Soviet forces being pushed back to the outskirts of Kovel, after which the front-lines stabilized.
-The trapped German forces began to withdraw on the 10th of April.
+On 4 April, more reinforcements arrived, breaking the encirclement.
+Thanks to these reinforcements, the Kovel Garrison was de-blockaded by the German relief forces on 5 April, with Soviet forces being pushed back to the outskirts of Kovel, after which the front-lines stabilized.
+The trapped German forces began to withdraw on 10 April.

 As a result of the operation, Soviet troops, in conditions of wooded and marshy terrain and muddy roads, advanced 30–40 km to the west, crossed the Stokhod and Turya rivers and advanced to the approaches of the towns of Ratno, Kovel, Turiysk.
 On the right wing, the forces of the 2nd Belorussian Front cleared the southern coast of Pripyat river from the German forces for a considerable distance.
 However, the Germans managed to keep in their hands the cities of Turov, Stolin, David-Gorodok.
 The poorly prepared attempt of the 47th Army to seize Kovel, a small Volyn town, but at the same time an important transport hub, which in the course of the battle suddenly acquired almost strategic importance, was ultimately unsuccessful.
 The Germans, on the contrary, managed to achieve a small, but important tactical victory, which stood out against the background of a whole series of heavy defeats suffered by Army Group South around the same time during the same Dnieper-Carpathian Offensive.
-As a result, of the 10 offensive operations during the winter-spring of 1944 in the Ukraine, which comprised the Dnieper-Carpathian Offensive, the Polesskoe Offensive was the only one that did not achieve its goals.
+As a result, of the 10 offensive operations during the winter-spring of 1944 in Ukraine, which comprised the Dnieper-Carpathian Offensive, the Polesskoe Offensive was the only one that did not achieve its goals.